mendix/docs/content/en/docs/refguide/mobile/logging.md

 In Mendix Studio Pro v9.16 and above native mobile apps are able to send logs to [Mendix Runtime](refguide/runtime/).
 Read this guide for logging configuration information.

-{{% alert color="info" %}}
+{{% alert color="warning" %}}
+Please note the following current limitations regarding native client logs:
+- Only the following log levels are supported currently: `information, warning, critical and error`
+- `Crash` logs are not supported currently.
-Please note that native client logs will not appear directly in the cloud portal logs overview before they are sent to [Mendix Runtime](refguide/runtime/), for more information please refer to [Sending Log Messages To Runtime](#sending-client-log-nodes-to-runtime).
+- Native client logs will not appear directly in the cloud portal logs overview before they are sent to [Mendix Runtime](refguide/runtime/), for more information please refer to [Sending Log Messages To Runtime](#sending-client-log-nodes-to-runtime).
 {{% /alert %}}

 ## 2 Enable Native App Logging